-Getting your reading technique sorted before an Oxbridge interview is a really great advantage.
-Starting with the Oxbridge interview recommended reading list, you can start preparing the reading topics with the process below.
+Getting your reading technique sorted before an Oxbridge Interview is a really great advantage.
+Starting with the Oxbridge Interview recommended reading list, combined with ours for every subject, you can start preparing the reading topics with the process below.

-How to choose from the Oxbridge Interview Recommended Reading List
+How to choose from the Recommended Reading List

 The most obvious answer is to read about what you are interested in.
-However, being systematic about this as well as selective is, in fact, a really good skill which will prepare you not just for Oxbridge interview questions, but for studying at University itself.
+However, being systematic about this as well as selective is, in fact, a really good skill that will prepare you not just for Oxbridge Interview questions, but for studying at university too.

-As an Oxbridge interview recommended reading strategy, I would suggest you make set up some sort of table or book review which you fill out for each reading.
-This way, you can keep track and be prepared to use them in answer to any Oxbridge interview questions.
+As an Oxbridge Interview recommended reading strategy, we suggest that you set up a table or book review, which you fill out for each reading.
+This way, you can keep track and be prepared to use them to answer Oxbridge Interview questions.

 Here is a suggested format:

-Keep a record of these tables and read over them before you go into the interview .
-It’s especially important to do this for those sources you have mentioned on your personal statement as part of the Oxbridge interview recommended reading.
+Keep a record of these tables and read over them before you go into the Interview.
+It’s especially important to do this for those sources you have mentioned on your Personal Statement.

 Highlight those mentioned or stick post-it notes on them so you can find them easily.